guregu/baka/README.md

-a simple centralized peer list
+a simple centralized peer list for groupcache

-alpha level code
+super alpha level code, don't use this